qwaneu/qwaneu.github.io/training/systems-thinking.md

 * understand how change happens in individuals and organizations, and what this means for steering a change process

+## Prerequisites

+This course is meant for managers, project leaders, IT customers, scrum masters, and coaches.
+We expect participants to have experience working with software projects, as a manager, customer, developer, or other stakeholder.

+## Topics

+- Introduction to systems thinking, with hands-on exercises using issues the participants bring in
+- Cynefin sensemaking framework

 ## Practical information

 * Duration: 1 day